E. coli Increasingly Becoming Multiple Drug Resistant

 This study analyzed 455 Escherichia coli strains isolated from pigs.
 They found that many of the strains were resistant to chloramphenicol, ampicillin, kanamycin, trimethoprim-sulphamethoxazole, ofloxacin and gentamicin among others.

-Kumai Y, Suzuki Y, Tanaka Y, Shima K, Bhadra RK, Yamasaki S, Kuroda K, Endo G. Characterization of multidrug-resistance phenotypes and genotypes of Escherichia coli strains isolated from swine from an abattoir in Osaka, Japan.
+Kumai Y, Suzuki Y, Tanaka Y, Shima K, Bhadra RK, Yamasaki S, Kuroda K, Endo G. Characterization of multidrug-resistance of Escherichia coli strains isolated from swine from an abattoir in Osaka, Japan.
 Epidemiol Infect.
 2005 Feb;133(1):59-70.